amit-rastogi/100DaysOfMLCode/README.md

+100Days of ML code is a pledge to dedicate 1 hour to machine learning everyday. #100DaysOfMLCode @sirajraval
 100DaysOfMLCode - My progress tracker
 -------------------------------------
 The below topics are as per the syllabus of the Udemy course - Machine Learning A-Z™: Hands-On Python & R In Data Science.